 These are the elements that make any text article useful and easy to read.
 You want the reader to have a seamless experience from start to finish, making sure they understand what you’re trying to convey in a clean, efficient, and relevant manner.

 The first thing you want to do when crafting a content piece, assuming you’ve already chosen a topic for the blog post, is to create an outline that establishes the structure and formatting of the content.

-Structure and formatting is essential for quality articles.
+Structure and formatting are essential for quality articles.
 Structure includes the headings for the title, intro, main points, and conclusion of the blog post.
-All the relevant sections in your article that are broken up into an organized presentation for the reader.
+All the relevant sections in your article are broken up into an organized presentation for the reader.
 You have to think of these elements beforehand and how you want to arrange them in your piece.